logo

 Breeding and herd improvement

-This covers anoestrous treatment, breeding, bull leases, ($5,000), genetic testing of replacement calves, herdtesting, MINDA and Protrack licence costs.
-Mating is for 9.5 weeks, with 4.5 weeks of AB and 5 weeks with 14 Hereford bulls.
+This covers anoestrous treatment, breeding, bull leases, ($5,400), genetic testing of replacement calves, herdtesting, MINDA and Protrack licence costs.
+Mating this season was for 8 weeks and 4 days.
+AB was used for the entire time, (4.5 weeks dairy semen for replacement calves and 4 weeks using beef semen), as heat detection with digital monitoring of cows makes it much easier to identify cows in season.
+No bulls were used with the herd.
 The heifers are run with 6 Jersey bulls.
 About 10-12% of the herd are treated for anoestrous each year, prioritising young, high BW cows.
 Replacement calves are DNA tested at dis-budding time.
 Herd testing is 3 times a year, (two milkings per test).

 Farm dairy